-One of the most popular destination cities in the United States, New Orleans is known for its hospitality, thriving music scene, abundance of restaurants and its penchant for booze-soaked late nights.
-Of course, 48 hours isn’t nearly enough time in the enchanting city, but if you’re only able to take a quick trip, there are tons of activities and sights to pack into your itinerary.
-We recommend staying at one of the many hotels situated in the Central Business District outside the French Quarter (downtown).
+One of the most popular destination cities in the United States, New Orleans in Louisiana is known for its hospitality, thriving music scene, abundance of restaurants and its penchant for booze-soaked late nights.
+Two days doesn’t give you much time to play with, but there are still plenty of activities you can pack into your itinerary – these are the best of them.

 Kick off your day with a trip to Café du Monde for some beignets (fried pastries of French origin that come three to an order, along with a heaping pile of powdered sugar) and a strong cup of cafe au lait.
 From there, take a stroll up (or down) the Riverfront to catch a glimpse of the steamboats and characters along the Mississippi.